 Tigers have reddish-orange coats with prominent black stripes, white bellies and white spots on their ears.
 Like a human fingerprint, no two tigers have the exact same markings.
 Because of this, researchers can use stripe patterns to identify different individuals when studying tigers in the wild.
 Tigers are powerful hunters with sharp teeth, strong jaws and agile bodies.
-They are the largest terrestrial mammal whose diet consists entirely of meat.
+They are the largest terrestrial mammal whose diet consists entirely of meat; the largest tiger ever recorded was an Amur tiger.
 The tiger's closest relative is the lion.
 In fact, without fur, it is difficult to distinguish a tiger from a lion.

 Historically, tigers existed throughout much of Eastern and Southern Asia, as well as in parts of Central and Western Asia and the Middle East, surrounding the Caspian Sea.
 Their range has diminished significantly as human populations have expanded.
 It is believed they currently occupy just 7 percent of their historic range.

 Presently, tigers are found in a variety of habitats across South and Southeast Asia, China and Eastern Russia.
 They thrive in temperate, tropical or evergreen forests, mangrove swamps and grasslands.
 Amur tigers are primarily found in Far-East Russia, although there are small populations across the border into China and potentially North Korea.
 Sumatran tigers are found only on the Indonesian island of Sumatra.
 A tiger's range within these regions is determined by the availability of prey.